 In this sample question you can see that a client can still obtain a massage if acute injury protocol is followed.
 The right information must first be obtained within the assessment in order to apply helpful techniques.
 The MBLEx likes to make sure the client’s safety comes first.
 It requires you to really think about each option and only use the information presented in the question and answers.

 Massage-Exam.com would encourage every person to read all the available information on the MBLEx website.
-They detail for you how their tests are constructed and administered.
+They explain in detail how the tests are constructed and administered.
 Knowing this information helps you better prepare and be more confident in your ability to test.

 Top of Page